 Unite: How can we faithfully come together from our different backgrounds, personalities, circumstances, and identities in a model of Christian unity?

 Serve: Who are we called to serve, and how are we serving Christ in them and in each other?

 Empower: How will we as a community equip and encourage ourselves for doing God’s work?

 Join us as we seek together!

 9th – 12th Graders (Youth Forum) initiate deep conversation on topics of faith, as well as exploring current events such as the Pope in Philly, and the founding of the U.S. and the role of religion in the process.
 The Province III weekend retreat will be at a camp in Maryland in the spring.
-Leader: Ellen Doster
+Leaders: Ellen Doster and Ronnie Naples.

 Jr. High Forum: Parish House Library (across from the church and up the stairs)

 Sr. High Forum: Hilary House (1st floor in the large house next to the church)